 - Meals are taken on the deck and guests can cool off in the sparkling pool.

-- Two overnight stays at Kulala Wilderness Camp on a fully inclusive basis.
+- Two overnight stays at Kulala Adventurer Camp on a fully inclusive basis.

 Days 3-4: Swakopmund

 - Today’s flight will give you an aerial view of the majestic dunes surrounding Sossusvlei.